 10-12 Weeks Before Graduation

-If you haven’t already ordered your child’s cap and gown and turned all their paperwork in, definitely try to complete those tasks now.
+If you haven’t already ordered your child’s cap and gown or turned in all required paperwork, complete those tasks now.

 This week, all you really need to do is have a chat with your graduate.
 Find out what kind of celebration they’d like, what they’d be comfortable with, and what is realistic.
 There are so many fun graduation party ideas out there.
 You’ll want to look into everything now so you don’t get overwhelmed later.